noeppi-noeppi/extintcode/README.md

 Tools to deal with IntCode

 *extintcode stands for extended IntCode which was just me adding some more opcodes to IntCode.
 However, when I tried to create a compiler for it, I failed.
-Then I realised hat everything, my new opcodes could do can also be done in normal IntCode.
+Then I realised that everything my new opcodes could do can also be done in normal IntCode.
 So I created a new, better compiler that allows you to write IntCode program bigger, better, and less painful to read.
 (This is also the reason why the major version is 2 and not 1...)*

 For more details see [here](details/README.md).

 ### Running on own IntCode computer

-**extintcode program are meant to run in ASCII mode**.
-More specifically they're meant to operate on unicode code points.
-As long as only ASCII characters are used, normal ASCII mode works just well.
+**extintcode programs are meant to run in ASCII mode**.
+More specifically, they're meant to operate on unicode code points.
+As long as only ASCII characters are used, regular ASCII mode works just well.
 To get a regular IntCode file, add the option `-fplain` to `intcode link`.
 If you don't do so, you'll get binary IntCode.

 ### Now back to the language